-In Alberta, the Alberta Justice and Solicitor General (AJSG) issues security guard licenses.
+In Alberta, the Alberta Justice and Solicitor General (AJSG) issues the alberta security guard license.
 Prior to applying for your license, you must successfully complete a provincially approved course (ABST) - which this is.
 Our course meets all the requirements from AJSG.

 What we offer:

 - Hosted on a world-class learning management system

 - Ability to take your course on tablet, desktop or mobile

 - Access to a growing industry very quickly

 Individuals who work in the following roles require a security services licence: